Cloudbox/autoscan/README.md

 # Autoscan with Postgres support

-It works flawlessly with Postgres as of now, but SQLite is broken since I had to hardcode `TIMESTAMP` instead of `DATETIME` in `1_init.sql`.
-Until I find a way to work around this issue, it will only work with Postgres.
-When that is fixed it can be merged upstream.
+It works flawlessly with Postgres as of now, it can be merged upstream.

 Currently there's only this image:
 ```sh